Votion-Development/documentation/docs/Dashactyl/configuration.md

    Donating to ISRG / Let's Encrypt:   https://letsencrypt.org/donate Donating to EFF:                    https://eff.org/donate-le
 ```
-If what you saw isn't similar to what you have in your server, we recommend you ask for support on our [Discord Server](https://discord.gg/wwpRNvkMHA).
+If what you saw isn't similar to what you saw in your server, we recommend you ask for support on our [Discord Server](https://discord.gg/wwpRNvkMHA).

-Next you need to go to the Nginx sites directory and create a configuration file:
+Next, if everything's going correctly, you need to go to the Nginx sites directory and create a configuration file:
 ```bash
 cd /etc/nginx/sites-available
 nano dashactyl.conf